pharo-ai/gaussian-mixture-model/README.md

 # Expectation-Maximization (EM) Algorithm

-Expectation-maximization (EM) algorithm --- an iterative method to find maximum likelihood or maximum a posteriori estimates of parameters in statistical models, where the model depends on unobserved latent variables
+**Expectation-maximization algorithm** is an iterative method to find maximum likelihood or maximum a posteriori estimates of parameters in statistical models, where the model depends on unobserved latent variables